kavinda99r/Simple-E-Commerce-Website/README.md

 <br>

 > [!NOTE]
-> Once do these steps , the web application will be wok properly
+> Once you complete these steps, the web application will work properly.